 For Children & Youth

-www.teamheroes.ca is aimed at children 3-11 years of age, the S-Team Heroes help kids learn about bullying prevention and intervention through this interactive online game.
+Team Heros: developed by the Alberta Government to help kids learn about bullying prevention and intervention through this interactive online game.

-www.kidshelpphone.ca/Teens/InfoBooth/Bullying.aspx is a section of the Kids Help Phone website designed to help teens learn about different types of bullying, what to do if they are a target, a bystander, or bullying others.
-Also, teens can find stories from other teens who have dealt with bullying in their lives.
+Kids Help Phone:has a section for younger children and teens to provide support and information about different types of bullying, what to do if they are a target, a bystander, or bullying others.